 SPF stands for sun protection factor, and measures how long your sunscreen will protect you from ultraviolet (UV) B rays, which are the rays that cause skin burning and damage the epidermis, — the outer layer of the skin — where most of the common forms of skin cancer occur.
 The SPF number essentially tells you how long the sunscreen will protect you from UV rays.
 For example, using an SPF 15 sunscreen means you will take 15 times longer to burn compared to not using sunscreen at all.

-Higher SPFs can act as a buffer for when we don’t apply as well or as often as needed.
+Higher SPFs can act as a buffer for when we do not apply as well or as often as needed.

 Does the Number Matter?